Definition of a preposition

 - I’m anxious for my examination.

-- He was anxious for buying a new car.
+- He was anxious for his wrong decision.

 - You have to anxious for your study.